AmT42/ScreenGPT-Vision/README.md

-# GPT Vision Chat – A Friendly Desktop Companion
+# ScreenGPT-Vision – A Friendly Desktop Companion

 ## Hey there, fellow explorers of GPT! 🚀

-I've put together a little side project called **GPT Vision Chat**.
+I've put together a little side project called **ScreenGPT-Vision**.
 Think of it as a casual chat with GPT-4, but from the comfort of your desktop and with a cool twist: the ability to throw in images!
 Yep, now asking questions about those pesky screenshots or any visual puzzles is just a click or a hotkey away.

 ## What's This All About? 🤔

 Ever been knee-deep in work and stumbled upon an error message as cryptic as an ancient manuscript?
 Or maybe you've had a math equation staring at you from a photo, begging to be solved.
 Instead of tab-hopping and website navigating, why not just press a key, snag a screenshot, and get querying?
-That's the convenience GPT Vision Chat brings to your desktop!
+That's the convenience ScreenGPT-Vision brings to your desktop!

 ## Features (The Cool Bits) 🎉